Lebanon DUI Lawyers Answer Your Frequently Asked Questions

 Those convicted of a DUI in Tennessee may be ordered to install an ignition interlock device in their vehicles in order to have their driving privileges partially or fully restored.
 An ignition interlock device is a unit that is installed in your car, requiring the driver to blow into it in order to start the ignition.
 If alcohol is detected, the vehicle will not start.
 You will be responsible for the cost of installing the device and having it serviced and inspected regularly.

-Contact criminal defense and personal injury lawyers in Lebanon, TN for a free consultation
+Contact experienced criminal defense and DUI defense lawyers in Lebanon, TN

 Contact the experienced attorneys of Lowery, Lowery & Cherry today for a free and confidential consultation regarding the circumstances surrounding DUI arrests.